The Way You Move: Music video

 The song's music video, directed by Bryan Barber, features Big Boi as the proprietor of a rim shop.
 The video's performance shots eventually gravitate to other locations during the video's running time, featuring several young women who Big Boi, dressed in a pimp's suit, attempts to pick up.

 The video features an appearance from Fonzworth Bentley and another from actress Ki Toy Johnson.
 "The Way You Move" music video was designed to be shown in tandem with the video for André 3000's "Hey Ya!".
 A long-form "The Way You Move/Hey Ya!" video combines both clips with a bridging sequence.
 The music video opens with Big Boi and Sleepy Brown pulling into a garage that specializes in automotive audio systems.

 Chart performance

-"The Way You Move" debuted at number 83 on the week ending September 27, 2003, four days after its release.
+"The Way You Move" debuted at number 83 on the week ending September 27, 2003, a month after its release.
 It would later reach number two for eight consecutive weeks behind the group's other lead single "Hey Ya!".

 It finally replaced "Hey Ya!" at number one on February 14, 2004, where it stayed for one week, which was the sixth time a recording act has replaced itself on the Billboard pop chart.
 "The Way You Move" was ranked number five on the 2004 Billboard Year-End Chart.
 On the Hot R&B/Hip-Hop Singles & Tracks chart, "The Way You Move" peaked at number two (seven positions higher than "Hey Ya!"), and topped the Hot Rap Tracks chart.